dss-extensions/opendss-svn-mirror/trunk/Distrib/BitrockInstaller/readme.txt

 http://svn.code.sf.net/p/electricdss/code/trunk/

 The opendsscmd version requires Lazarus/Free Pascal to build.
 Some of the supporting modules may require a C++ compiler to build from source.
-See install_dir/Doc/OpenDSS_FPC_Build.pdf for directions.
+See the Doc file OpenDSS_FPC_Build.pdf for directions.

 Third-party Components
 ======================